 Only selected decisions are reserved by law for the general meeting of an AG and an SE.
-With respect to the annual ordinary general meeting, such decisions include the appropriation of profits, the appointment of the auditor, the formal approval of action for members of both the management board and supervisory board and the vote on the annual remuneration report; with respect to fundamental, extra-ordinary decisions, such decisions include the election and removal of the supervisory board members, amendments to the articles of association, and resolutions on restructuring measures and the sale of substantially all of the corporation's assets, as well as on corporate agreements (profit and loss pooling agreements).
+With respect to the annual ordinary general meeting, such decisions include the appropriation of profits, the appointment of the auditor and the formal approval of action for members of both the management board and supervisory board; with respect to fundamental, extra-ordinary decisions, such decisions include the election and removal of the supervisory board members, amendments to the articles of association, and resolutions on restructuring measures and the sale of substantially all of the corporation's assets, as well as on corporate agreements (profit and loss pooling agreements).